 A Pap smear is not usually a problem in itself.
-In general, it can be treated by draining extra CSF fluid, which reduces swelling.
+It can be treated by draining extra CSF fluid, which reduces swelling.
 The symptoms disappear in a few weeks.

-The swelling or injury to the brain can be serious and life-threatening.
-If papilledema is caused by an underlying condition, get treatment right away to prevent long-term complications.
+The swelling or injury to the brain can be severe and life-threatening.
+If an underlying condition causes papilledema, get treatment to prevent long-term complications.

 Many of the causes of papilledema can not be prevented.
-Steps to help prevent some reasons of papilledema include:
+Steps to help avoid some reasons of papilledema include: